Skip to main content

 System Architecture

 Dingo is built around a computer running Ubuntu (Intel-based computer or Jetson developer kit), paired with a 32-bit microcontroller MCU.
 The MCU handles I/O, power supply monitoring, and motor control, as well as supplying data from the integrated IMU.
-The communication channel between the MCU and computer is a Gigabit Ethernet connection.
+The communication channel between the MCU and computer is a 100 Mbps Ethernet connection.

 Exterior Features